×

 Treatment Options for Olecranon Bursitis

-The treatment options for elbow bursitis are planned according to the nature of the condition –infectious or non-infectious.
-The healthcare professionals may start by recommending over-the-counter anti-inflammatory medication, including NSAIDs like Ibuprofen, icepacks, splints, elbow pads, physical therapy, topical anaesthetics, and steroid injections.
-The acute cases of Bursitis are usually self-limiting and may be managed by only practicing adequate rest and icing the affected area.
-In the cases of swelling, which is interfering with the individual’s range of motion, they may also be recommended Elastic Bandages.
-Moreover, while corticosteroid injections may be recommended for their ability to cause efficient relief from symptoms, They may also prove to be a cause of infection transmission.
+The acute cases of Bursitis are usually self-limiting and symptoms such as swelling may be managed by only practicing adequate rest, avoiding pressure, and icing the affected area.
+In the cases of inflammation, which is interfering with the individual’s range of motion, they may also be recommended Elastic Bandages.
+Furthermore, if your hobbies or job require you to frequently use your elbows make sure you’re using all the necessary protective gear, such as wearing elbow pads.
 However, conservative therapy may not be effective for everyone.
-Individuals with persistent severe symptoms that last for more than six months may require surgery by an orthopaedic surgeon.
-The most commonly recommended surgical procedure for these patients includes Bursectomy, which is conducted to remove any bone spurs present – promoting its recurrence.
-(8) (9)
+Individuals with persistent severe symptoms that last for more than six months may require surgery by orthopaedic surgeons.
+The most commonly recommended surgical procedure for these patients includes Bursectomy, which is conducted to remove any bone spurs of the broken bone present – that promote its recurrence.
+(8) (9)Additionally, it’s crucial to treat any underlying condition that may have been related to your swollen bursa.

 Frequently Asked Questions